Datalong/ERPC-framework/readmeEN.md

 Generally, some standard RPC protocols include the following contents:

--Magic Number: usually 4 bytes.This magic number is mainly used to filter the data packets coming to the server.
+- Magic Number: usually 4 bytes.This magic number is mainly used to filter the data packets coming to the server.
 After having this magic number, the server first takes out the first four bytes for comparison, which can identify that the data packet does not follow the user-defined protocol, that is, invalid data packets.
 For security reasons, you can directly close the connection to save resources.
 -Serializer number: identifies the serialization method, for example, whether to use the serialization provided by Java or JSON, kyro and other serialization methods.
 -Message body length: calculated at runtime.
 - ..........

-To talk about🎂 Technical foreshadowing required
+## To talk about🎂 Technical foreshadowing required

 This project is based on netty + kyro + Spring + Nacos.
 To learn this project, you need the following technical reserves: